zzmitzz/GHTK_Intern/ApplicationMemoryCPULeak/README.md

 - Handler is not handle properly: The activit start the handler but when the activity is destroyed, the message in queue haven't complete yet will cause memory leak.
 - Viewbinding memory leak: the view binding is not set to null when the activity is destroy can cause memory leak.
+- Work is running in View Model, when the VM enter the #ViewModel_onClear stage but the work is not completed ( API call ), it can cause memory leak.

 # Cpu Leak